tedee-com/tedee-mobile-sdk-android/README.md

 Step 1.
 Add the JitPack repository to your build file.

-Add it in your root build.gradle at the end of repositories:
+Add it in your settings.gradle or settings.gradle.kts if you use Kotlin:
 ```gradle
 dependencyResolutionManagement {
   repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)